HD Physical Therapy is Here!

 OUR COVID-19 ACTION PLAN

 We clean.
 We screen.
 We protect.
-At HDPT we are constantly updating policies and procedures to keep everyone safe; it is our first priority.
+At HDPT we are following our policies and procedures to keep everyone safe; it is our first priority.
 We are practicing legally and ethically, and are adhering to ever evolving local, state and federal recommendations and guidelines.

 - We screen patients in-person for COVID-19 symptoms.